This page will help you to find information about COVID-19 as it relates to your NYSLRS benefits.

 When you die, the law requires NYSLRS to pay your death benefit to the last beneficiaries you designated.
 That is why it is so important to check your NYSLRS beneficiary designations periodically.

 The fastest way to view or update your beneficiaries is with Retirement Online.

 If you are eligible and planning to retire, you don’t need to delay filing.

 You can use Retirement Online to file for a service retirement benefit.
 See how easy and fast it is to file using Retirement Online.

 If you become seriously ill from COVID-19, you may want to file for retirement in order to provide a continuing pension benefit to your beneficiary if you were to die.

 Visit our Disability Benefits page for help finding the right application and to learn more about the process.

 You don’t need to wait to receive your pension check in the mail or worry about getting to a bank to deposit your check.
 Sign up for our Direct Deposit Program and get your money quickly and safely.

 The post-retirement earnings limit of $35,000 a year for retirees in a public sector job who are under age 65 has been suspended again by executive order.
-Under the Governor's order, pay earned from September 27, 2021 through October 27, 2021 will not count toward the $35,000 limit.
+Under the Governor's order, pay earned from January 1, 2022 through September 27, 2022 will not count toward the $35,000 limit.
 If you work for a school district or BOCES, legislation has suspended your earnings limit through June 30, 2024.
 For more information, please read our Retiree Earnings Limit blog post.

 - Mon, Wed & Fri: 7:00 am to 10:00 pm